JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/10.standard/docs.md

 ![grid8 content selection](grid8-content-selection.png)

-The content is set to filter by category name and display in 3 columns with various other options set.
+The content is set to filter by category name and display in 3 columns - various other options are enabled in this panel.

 ![grid8 module layout](grid8-module-layout.png)

-The categories are selected and set to display 3 Joomla articles from same categories.
+The categories are selected and set to display 9 Joomla articles from the 3 categories.

 ![grid8 category filters](grid8-category-filters.png)

-The module itself has a class of no-margin to remove space between the grid5 and grid8
+The module itself has a class of no-margin to remove space between the grid5 and grid8 modules.

 ![grid8 class](grid8-class.png)